-- (A) A statement will only be taken if the child or young person wants to make one. - (B) If the child or young person wants to make a statement, he/she can stop at any time.
-(C) Any statement the child or young person makes can be used as evidence - (C) Any statement the child or young person makes can be used as evidence meaning that if the child/young person is taken to court for this offence(s) what they say may be retold to the Judge.
-(D) The child or young person is allowed to talk to a lawyer and yourself.
-A lawyer can tell the child or young person what their rights are and give advice about whether they should answer Police questions and the potential seriousness of the - (E) If the child or young person makes a statement, you and/or the lawyer can be present - (F) The child or young person can talk to a lawyer for free at no cost to you or the child or young person. - $\mbox{(G)}\ \ \mbox{The child or young person is allowed to talk to a lawyer without anyone else present.}$
+- (A) A statement will only be taken if the child or young person wants to make one - (B) If the child or young person wants to make a statement, he/she can stop at any time.
+(C) Any statement the child or young person makes can be used as evidence meaning that if the child/young person is taken to court for this offence(s) what - meaning that if the childyoung person is taken to court for this offence(s) what they say may be retold to the Judge.

+The child or young person is allowed to talk to a lawyer and yourself.
+A lawyer can tell the child or young person what their rights are and give advice about whether they should answer Police questions and the potential seriousness of the

+(E) If the child or young person makes a statement, you and/or the lawyer can be present.

+The child or young person can talk to a lawyer for free at no cost to you or the $\mbox{\it child}$ or young person.

+(G) The child or young person is allowed to talk to a lawyer without anyone else present.